the94air/formjs/README.md

 `formjs`    for medium size (normal-size)
 `formjs-lg` for large size

-Except the button input you will add 2 classes
+Except the button input you need to add 2 classes

 `fromjs fromjs-sm` for small size
 `fromjs formjs`    for medium size (normal-size)
 `fromjs formjs-lg` for large size

 ## Important
+If you didn't want to use jquery just use the `formjs.css` and forget about `formjs.js` file.
 You can use this framework with or without jquery.
-But some components does require jquery.
-If you didn't use jquery you don't need formjs.js file and you shouldn't use these classes:
+But some components does require jquery so you shouldn't use these classes:
 (1)	`.disable` class
 (2) `.disableonfocus` class
 (3)`.formjs` Checkboxes
 (4)`.formjs` Radios
 (5)`.formjs` select [not multiple select]

-using these components without `.formjs` class will not effect your forms.
-we alse use javascript to disable submit buttons while the page is loading to save froms form resubmition while the form is submited.
+`formjs.js` will disable submit buttons when the page is loading to save forms from resubmition while the form is submited.

 ## Custom CSS for inputs (with good looking checkboxes, radios and selects)
 Example